UDC-GAC/pato/README.md

 ```

 ## License
 PATO: high PerformAnce TriplexatOr is free software and as such it is distributed under the [MIT License](LICENSE).
 However, PATO: high PerformAnce TriplexatOr makes use of several modules which are not original pieces of work.
-Therefore, their usage is subject to their corresponding [THIRDPARTLICENSE](THIRDPARTYLICENSES) and all rights are reserved to their authors.
+Therefore, their usage is subject to their corresponding [THIRDPARTYLICENSE](THIRDPARTYLICENSES) and all rights are reserved to their authors.